dcsndevs/haven-hub/README.md

 ### First Time Visitor Goals:
-As a first-time visitor, I want to easily learn and know more about the organisation.
+As a first-time visitor, my primary goal is to easily learn and gather about the organization.
-I want to easily get their contact details and to know where they are located.
+I want to be able easily get their contact details and find out their location.
-I want to learn more about the services that they offer and how I can be involved with what the organisation does.
+It is important for me to understand the services they offer and how I can involved with work.

 ### Returning Visitor Goals:
-As a returning visitor, I want to get updated information about the organisation.
+As a returning visitor, my goal is to obtain updated information about the organisation.
+I except to find the latest news, updates, and any changes that have occurred since my last visit.

 ### Frequent Visitor Goals:
+As a frequent visitor, I want to stay informed about any new job openings within the organisation.
-I want to learn if they have new openings, acquired new service centres near me and learn of any charity projects that might be ongoing.
+I am interested in knowing if they acquired new service centers in my area.
+Additionally, I would like to stay updated on any ongoing charity projects that the organisation is involved in.

 ## Features